FISCO-BCOS/FISCO-BCOS-DOC/en/docs/design/features/storage_security.md

-The detail opreations of disk encryption are introduced here: [Operations of disk encryption](../../manual/storage_security.md).
+The detail operations of disk encryption are introduced here: [Operations of disk encryption](../../manual/storage_security.md).